maximusunc/node-mysql-table/README.md

 # node-mysql-table

-This application connects to a MySQL database and prints out the data as a table in the command line.
+This application connects to a MySQL database and displays it via Handlebars.js as a table.

 ## Technologies used: